Igrar Aliyev

 Igrar Habib oglu Aliyev (Əliyev İqrar Həbib oğlu; 14 March 1924, in Baku, Azerbaijan SSR – 11 June 2004, in Baku, Azerbaijan) was a Soviet and Azerbaijani historian.
 Aliyev was the author of 160 peer-reviewed journal publications and books.
 Many of his books are devoted to the Medes and Median Empire.
 Among his writings are: "The History of Media"(Baku, 1960), "A Historical Survey of Atropatena" (Baku, 1989), and "History of Azerbaijan (Baku, 1993, and in Russian, 1995).
 "Nagorno Karabakh: History, Facts, and Events", No. 22-34 (Baku, 1982), "On Problems Related to the Ethnic History of the Azerbaijani People" (Baku, 2002), and "The History of Aturpatakan" (also translated into Persian, published in Iran in 1999).

 Aliyev was a director of the Institute of History of the National Academy of Sciences of Azerbaijan.
 He followed the methodology of the world-famous Soviet academician V. V. Struve, who was a leading specialist in the field of ancient Oriental studies.
 Aliyev knew ancient dead languages, including Sumerian, Akkadian and Old Persian.
-His works specialized in ancient Media, Atropatena, and Caucasian Albania and are cited by Western experts in the relevant fields.
+His works specialized in ancient Media, Atropatena, and Caucasian Albania were referenced in relevant Iranian fields.